mit-submit/submit-users-guide/source/program.rst

 Docker
 ......

 All SubMIT users have access to build dockers.
-You can start by finidng instructions through your packages dockerhub or by downloading the code and building the docker image.
+You can start by finding instructions through your packages dockerhub or by downloading the code and building the docker image.

 .. code-block:: sh